HighResMIP2/HighResMIP2.github.io/committee.md

 permalink: /about/committee/
 ---

-We are gradually building a committee structure with coordinators to address the following topics:
+We are gradually building a committee structure with new co-leads and coordinators to address the following topics:

 * Science questions
 * Experimental design, protocol